aleksandr-m/gitflow-maven-plugin/README.md

 # Installation

-The plugin is available from Maven central.
+The plugin is available from Maven Central.

     <build>
         <plugins>